Key Concepts

 Tier: 2

-What it is The metadata trail that makes a run reproducible: commit hash, context slice identifiers, tool versions, Mission Object ID, timestamps, and validator versions.
+What it is The metadata trail that makes a run reproducible: commit hash, context slice identifiers, tool versions, Mission Object ID, timestamps, validator versions, and, when governance surfaces move, which protected or constitutional surface changed and who authorized the change.

 Immutable Infrastructure